dd9jn/rfc4880bis/crypto-refresh.md

 Note that the native form for an EdDSA secret key is a fixed-width sequence of unstructured random octets, with size corresponding to the specific curve.
 That sequence of random octets is used with a cryptographic digest to produce both a curve-specific secret scalar and a prefix used when making a signature.
-See {{RFC8032}} for more details about how to use the native octet strings (section 5.1.5 for Ed25519 and 5.2.5 for Ed448).
+See {{Section 5.1.5 of RFC8032}} for more details about how to use the native octet strings for Ed25519Legacy.
 The value stored in an OpenPGP EdDSALegacy secret key packet is the original sequence of random octets.

+Note that the only curve defined for use with EdDSALegacy is the Ed25519Legacy OID.

 #### Algorithm-Specific Part for ECDH Keys {#key-ecdh}